omerel/draw-clipdraw/README.md

 # draw-clipdraw
-Draw a paint with the help of with CLIPDraw model
+Draw a paint with the help of CLIPDraw model